postmodern/sketches/README.txt

   sketch_from 'path/to/bar.rb'

-* Open an existing sketch:
+* Reopen an existing sketch:

   sketch 2